We may earn income from links in this post. Please read this Disclosure for details.

 The Moat House: The historic 14th century Moat House Hotel has a scenic canal side location in the village of Acton Trussell, south of Stafford.
 Allow 45 minutes travel time to the Wedgwood Museum.
 The Moat House is our top choice for food-lovers.

-They offer a luxury Afternoon Tea (including a Gentlemen’s version with ale, cheeses and black pudding), as well as a pub and the acclaimed fine-dining restaurant with a fixed price menu.
-It’s also got one of the most expansive vegetarian and vegan menus I’ve seen.
+There’s also a pub and the acclaimed fine-dining restaurant with a fixed price menu.
+It’s also got one of the most expansive vegetarian and vegan menus in the UK.

 Check rates and availability for The Moat House in Stafford on Booking.com.